-Beer history in Leuven
+The history of beer in Leuven

 Beer and breweries are entrenched in the economic, social and cultural life of Leuven.
 In the mid 18th century, there were no less than 42 breweries along the banks of the Dijle river.
 Brewers were generous with their grain in the prosperous city of Leuven The result was a rich beer with a soft flavour that easily stood out above its competitors from other cities.
 It therefore comes as no surprise that Leuven’s beer became popular and loved far beyond the city walls.
 Yet the rich beer culture is still deeply rooted in the city.